Skullmc1/AnyJar/README.md

 ## Why Use AnyJar?

-Many Minecraft hosting services provide a pre-configured environment that doesn't allow you to modify the startup command for your server.
+Many hosting services provide a pre-configured environment that doesn't allow you to modify the startup command for your server.
 This can be limiting if you want to use custom flags or a different JAR file than the one provided by the host.

 AnyJar solves this problem by acting as a wrapper for your server.
 You can upload the AnyJar `server.jar` to your host and configure it to run your actual server JAR file with any startup command you want.
-This gives you the flexibility to run any server version or use any custom flags you need.
+This gives you the flexibility to run any server or use any custom flags you need.

+You can also use this to run something else entirely, such as a discord bot or a custom script.